kimtth/azure-openai-llm-cookbook/README.md

 ![Static Badge](https://img.shields.io/badge/llm-azure_openai-blue?style=flat-square) ![GitHub Created At](https://img.shields.io/github/created-at/kimtth/azure-openai-samples?style=flat-square)

-## 📌 Quick Reference: Azure OpenAI LLM Code Cookbook & Sample Collection
+## 📌 Quick Reference: Curated Sample Collection

-This repository is organized by topic to help reduce the time spent searching for and reviewing sample code.
+`A one-stop hub, like a sample library.` This repository is organized by topic to help reduce the time spent searching for and reviewing sample code.
 It offers a curated collection of minimal implementations and sample code from various sources.

 > [!IMPORTANT]
 > 🔹For more details and the latest code updates, please refer to the original link provided in the `README.md` file within each directory.